 Although it was night, the eerie silhouette of the charred and ghost-like fuselage of the ill-fated Lockheed L-1011 Tri-Star was there for all to see, a stark reminder that traveling abroad in a developing country was a crap shoot.
 What was left of the burned out hulk was still on the tarmac two weeks after the tragic event.

 Like my own flight, Saudia Airlines Flight 163 originated in Karachi, Pakistan and made its scheduled intermediate stop in Riyadh at approximately 7:06 pm.
+It was the 19th of August 1980.
 Flight 163 would remain on the ground refueling for two hours before departing at 9:08 pm for its final destination, Jeddah.

-On board were 301 souls–287 passengers and 14 crew members, two of them Filipina stewardesses whom my future wife, also a Saudia stewardess, knew as recruits from the Saudia Airline compound in Jeddah.
-One of them, Zorayda, had attended the University of Santo Tomas Nursing school in Manila with my wife.
+On board were 301 souls–287 passengers and 14 crew members, two of them Filipina stewardesses whom my future wife, Rory, also a Saudia stewardess, knew as recruits from the Saudia Airline compound in Jeddah.
+One of them, Zorayda, had attended the University of Santo Tomas Nursing school in Manila with Rory.

 Most of the passengers were poor Pakistanis and Saudi Bedouin pilgrims traveling to Mecca for the traditional Ramadan holidays.
-Many of them had never stepped foot on a plane.
+Many of them had never stepped foot aboard a plane.
 It was not unusual for the uneducated passengers to secrete flammable liquids in their luggage.
-There were also stories circulated by expatriates, many of them flight crews, that the desert Bedouins were not averse to pulling out a portable stove and trying to cook a meal aboard the aircraft!
+There were also stories circulated by expatriates, many of them flight crews, that the Bedouins were not averse to pulling out a portable stove and cooking a meal aboard the aircraft!

-What the passengers could not know was the cockpit crew–the pilot, first officer and flight engineer had a combined unimpressive training record and were considered low caliber employees.
+What the passengers could not know was the cockpit crew–the pilot, first officer and flight engineer had an unimpressive training record and were considered low caliber employees.